sangyu/moda/README.md

 The goal of this class is to introduce biomedical scientists to data analysis with Python notebooks.
 There are two parts to the session: a lecture on the key issues in data analysis and a hands-on tutorial.
-Please do the following preparations before class.
+Please prepare for class as follows:

 1. Read the
     [Introduction](https://github.com/sangyu/moda/blob/main/nbs/01_Introduction.ipynb)